Research and Policy Briefs

 Please complete this webform to indicate your interest.

-Joyce Arditti, Ph.D., editor of NCFR's research and policy briefs, will review all inquiries and contact you about the possibility of submitting a brief.
+Elaine A. Anderson, Ph.D., NCFR's research and policy briefs editor, will review all inquiries and contact you about the possibility of submitting a brief.

-To learn more about the content and format of NCFR briefs, see our guidelines for policy briefs and for research briefs.
+To learn more about the content and format of NCFR briefs, see our guidelines for policy briefs and for research briefs at the bottom of this page.
 We've also posted the reviewer guidelines and evaluation form.

-If you have questions, please email Dr. Arditti.
+If you have questions, please email Elaine Anderson.